-Fall is in the air and if you’re looking for a hearty, plant-based meal that’s packed with all the good stuff, then this quinoa chili is a must.
+Fall is in the air and it’s officially chili season.
+We developed our classic beef chili for our omnivores and this delicious quinoa chili for our herbivores.
+If you’re looking for a hearty, plant-based meal that’s packed with all the good stuff, then this quinoa chili is a must.

 - Quinoa: no need to precook your quinoa for this recipe.
 You’ll be cooking it right in the pot.

 - Roasted Red Pepper: as part of the red sauce in this quinoa chili recipe, you’ll be blending up an entire jar of roasted red peppers!